 Use the right kind of bread.
 Challah or brioche were made for French toast and are commonly used in restaurants, bakeries, and bistros.
 Challah tends to be richer and more filling.
 Slice the bread thicker, about 3/4 of an inch.
 You can also use sourdough or french bread, both of which I commonly use for my baked cranberry orange french toast.
 Pre-sliced sandwich bread almost always pales in comparison to any of the above, so I don’t recommend that unless it is all you have on hand.

-Do not soak the Challah bread for more than 15 seconds, especially if your bread is fresh.
-Challah bread also tends to soak up a lot of the milk mixture, so it is best to dunk each slice until half submerged, count to three, and then carefully flip it over and repeat.
+Do not soak the bread for more than 15 seconds, especially if using fresh bread.
+Challah bread tends to soak up a lot of the milk mixture, so it is best to dunk each slice until half submerged, count to three, and then carefully flip it over and repeat.
 Don’t leave the bread submerged for more than 15 seconds total, 30 seconds if using stale bread.

-Watch your french toast.
-If using the cast iron pan, the toast will cook quickly!
-Always watch your french toast and when small bubbles start to appear on top or the sides start to brown, that is your signal to flip.
+Watch the pan.
+If using the cast iron pan, the bread will cook quickly!
+Always watch your pan and when small bubbles start to appear or the sides of your bread start to brown, that is your signal to flip.

 The decadent sautéed apple topping is filled with your usual mix of fall flavors: cinnamon, vanilla, brown sugar and a dash of nutmeg.
 It is quickly cooked over the stove but is big on flavor.
 The apples soak up the spices and break down into a wonderful indulgent sauce.
-The french toast base recipe can really be used with any topping, so feel free to mix it up or replace with one of your own.
+This recipe can really be used with any topping, so feel free to mix it up or replace with one of your own.

 Apple Cinnamon Challah French Toast